cbdevnet/midimonster/backends/winmidi.md

 | `read`	| `2`			| none			| MIDI device to connect for input |
 | `write`	| `DeviceName`		| none			| MIDI device to connect for output |

-MIDI device names may either be prefixes of MIDI device names or a numeric indices corresponding to the listing shown at startup when using the global `list` option.
+Input/output device names may either be prefixes of MIDI device names or numeric indices corresponding to the listing shown at startup when using the global `list` option.

 #### Channel specification